jjin49/DeepAttentionPan/readme.md

 <img src="deepattentpan.jpg" height="300px">

 - Usage: the codes can be used to train our models, output results on the testing set, output positional attention weights for chosen group of peptides.
+And  they also can be used to test on single hla-peptide pair input from the command line.

 - Please download the full folder of "DeepAttentionPan_Code" to run the programs, or you may need to configure some directory paths.